Overview

 Careers

-Graduates can pursue careers as KRCHN in clinical settings including hospitals, community health agencies and maternity units; as managers of nursing services and in academics.
+The MSc in Nursing is intended to provide an opportunity for the graduate of the programme to apply acquired knowledge, skills, attitudes, and competencies in leadership and research in the provision of nursing care.
+Graduates can pursue careers as KRCHN in clinical settings including hospitals, community health agencies, and maternity units; as managers of nursing services, and in academics.

 Fees and Funding